motoko-bootcamp/dao-adventure-book/src/index.md

-# The DAO Adventure
+# Survival

 Last updated: 2024-02-28

-To follow this course, make sure to be registered on the [Submission website](https://www.motokobootcamp.com/).
+To follow this course, make sure to be registered on our [Platform](https://www.motokobootcamp.com/).

 ## Welcome 👋

+Welcome to the beginning of your Web3 adventure.

+You've joined the Motoko Bootcamp, an elite recruiting programm for Web3 soldiers.

-Welcome to the DAO Adventure a course designed to teach you how to create a **DAO** (Decentralized Autonomous Organization) from scratch on the **Internet Computer** platform, using the **Motoko** programming language.
+During this Bootcamp, you'll learn how to create a **DAO** (Decentralized Autonomous Organization) from scratch on the **Internet Computer** platform, using the **Motoko** programming language.

 ---

+Why a DAO?

 DAOs are a major innovation, changing governance.
 Just like the **steam engine** made the **Industrial Revolution** possible by harnessing **physical power**, **DAOs** harness **political power** and make a **Web3 revolution** possible.
 This could fundamentally change how we organize society and resources, with the end goal of creating a more stable, flourishing and collaborative civilization.